-Some observers are also concerned that recent developments in the financial system have increased the possibility of a financial crisis.
-They contend that such a crisis could damage the international financial system in the short run and could potentially affect the performance of individual economies.
-The rapid expansion of market activity through the consolidation of equity exchanges and the development of complex financial instruments and hybrid securities that are traded across national borders has spurred some analysts to question whether the market and financial innovations have outpaced the efforts of regulators.
-For instance, concerns about the risks of sub-prime mortgage-backed securities has eroded some investors' confidence in the underlying stability of some segments of the global financial system.
-As a result, some observers argue that improvements in the financial system that arise from greater market efficiencies by spreading risk across national borders may be blunted, because the underlying risks of certain widely traded financial instruments have become more difficult to assess.
-Consequently, some commentators maintain that the risks of a domestic financial crisis spreading across national borders have become more pervasive because of the rapid internationalization of financial services.
-Others note that by expanding into financial activities that were not part of the original core business of financial services, providers may be exposed to new and additional types of risk for which they are not well prepared.
-According to the IMF,

-"there is little empirical evidence to date to determine whether cross-border diversification of financial institutions reduces or increases firm-specific or systemic vulnerabilities."2
+Some observers are also concerned that the financial crisis has damaged the international financial system and raise concerns about the U.S. leadership role.
+The rapid expansion of market activity through the consolidation of equity exchanges and the development of complex financial instruments and hybrid securities that are traded across national borders has raised additional concerns that financial innovations have outpaced the efforts of regulators.
+Some observers argue that improvements in the financial system that arise from greater market efficiencies by spreading risk across national borders may be blunted, because the underlying risks of certain widely traded financial instruments have become more difficult to assess.
+Some also argue that the recent financial crisis demonstrate the risks that a domestic financial crisis pose for the global economy because such crises can spread across national borders due to the rapid internationalization of financial services.
+Others note that by expanding into financial activities that were not part of the original core business of financial services, providers have become exposed to new and additional types of risk for which they are not well prepared.
+According to the IMF, "there is little empirical evidence to date to determine whether cross-border diversification of financial institutions reduces or increases firm-specific or systemic vulnerabilities."